-- i.
+i.
 Pre-Application Conference.
-Prior to filing an application for conditional use, variance from development standards or variance of use, the applicant shall schedule a pre-application meeting with the Administrator, which may be held in-person, virtually (video conference), or by phone.
-This step gives the applicant the opportunity to discuss the procedures for approval with the Administrator as well as the requirements and regulations for development. - ii.
+Prior to filing an application for conditional use, variance from development standards or variance of use, the applicant shall schedule a preapplication meeting with the Administrator, which may be held in-person, virtually (video conference), or by phone.
+This step gives the applicant the opportunity to discuss the procedures for approval with the Administrator as well as the requirements and regulations for development.

+ii.
 Application.
-The applicant shall submit an application for conditional use, variance from development standards or variance of use in accordance with the application packet adopted by the BZA as part of the BZA Rules and Procedures and be prepared in accordance with the format described therein.
+The applicant shall submit an application for conditional use, variance from development standards or variance of use in accordance with the application packet adopted by the BZA as part of the BZA Rules and Procedures and be prepared in accordance with the format described therein. iii.
+Public File.
+Once the Administrator determines that an application is complete and in proper form, they shall assign a file number, create a public file, and assign a date for public hearing.